 In the long term, Forte’s coordination responsibilities will increase the impact research has in various sectors of society and encourage the implementation of research findings.
 We do this by bridging the gap between research, policy and practice.

 Children and young people

 Forte coordinates research on children and young people throughout childhood and adolescence – from newborn to young adult.
 This interdisciplinary area includes studies on children and young people’s upbringing and living conditions.
 Particularly important areas include research on child and adolescent health and on vulnerable groups.
 Studies in this area may focus on, for example, family, parental leave, childcare, leisure or school.

-Research on the elderly is a broad and interdisciplinary research area.
+Research on ageing is a broad and interdisciplinary research area.
 For example, research in this area includes the study of age-related diseases, elderly welfare and living conditions as well as the role of older people in society and on the labour market.
-Research may focus on service and care for the elderly, or older people’s employment capacity, health and quality of life.
+Research may focus on age care and services, or older people’s employment capacity, health and quality of life.

 International migration and ethnic relations (IMER)

 The IMER research field includes research related to international migration, its causes and consequences.
 It includes, for example, issues related to integration, segregation, racism and attitudes, but also questions of migration policy and citizenship.